Node.js HTTP Adapter

 }) Custom Error Response

-Customize the rate limit exceeded response:
+Customize the rate limit exceeded response body:

-const limiter = hitlimitHandler({
+const limiter = createHitLimit({

 limit: 100,